 Negotiating for your own benefit can be a challenge.
 It can make many job seekers feel uncomfortable – they don’t want to seem rude or greedy asking for a higher salary that what’s offered by a potential employer.
-Outplacement can provide proactive solutions to the challenge and help you articulate your value proposition.
+Outplacement help can provide proactive solutions to the challenge and assist you to articulate your value proposition.

 10. Future-proof your job search